Stig H. Hästö: Finlayson

-Hästö aimed to management of a large company.
-He received many offers, but was selective, until in 1957 he was appointed Deputy Manager in textile producer Finlayson.
-The area was new to Hästö, and he went through a thorough introduction given by Sadi Sandell, the long-term manager of the company, and travelled to United States for excursion.
+Hästö's ambition was to lead a major company.
+He received several offers but was selective, and in 1957 he accepted the position of Deputy Manager at the textile producer Finlayson.
+As the industry was new to him, he received a thorough introduction from Sadi Sandell, the company's long-standing manager, and undertook a study trip to the United States.

-While Finlayson was an old and financially stable company and also a highly considered brand, Hästö saw its future uncertain; the company's position relied on high import tariffs and a domestic cartel.
-He realised that the position was on an unsustainable basis due to development towards free trade.
+While Finlayson was an old and financially stable company and also a highly considered brand, Hästö saw its future as uncertain; the company's position relied on high import tariffs and a domestic cartel.
+He realised that this position was unsustainable in view of the trend towards free trade.
 The company needed modernisation, but when Hästö was appointed manager in 1962, he proceeded carefully.
-The board chairmen, first Sandell and followed by Emil Aaltonen and Lauri J. Kivekäs, resisted changes.
-Hästö diversified the portfolio according to the contemporary management trend.
-After Finland signed associate membership agreement with EFTA in the 1960s, the company managed to maintain its position in the domestic market and increase exports through modern design.
-The company's plastic production was increased substantially.
-A drawback came through two mergers in which Finlayson first took over a cotton company in Vaasa, then another one in Pori.
-Both units were unprofitable but Hästö's critical views became overrun by the Finlayson owners, who wanted the acquisition.
+The board chairmen, first Sandell and then Lauri J. Kivekäs, the dominant leader of the Emil Aaltonen group, resisted change.
+Hästö diversified the portfolio in line with contemporary management trends.
+After Finland signed an associate membership agreement with EFTA in the 1960s, the company maintained its position in the domestic market and increased its exports through modern design, and its plastics production grew substantially.
+A drawback came through two mergers, in which Finlayson took over a cotton company in Vaasa and another in Pori.
+Both units were unprofitable, but Hästö, who had opposed the mergers, deferred to the wishes of Finlayson's owners.

-Finlaysen fell into problems during the oil crisis of 1973.
-Hästö blamed unfavourable Soviet trade agreements which were signed under pressure by Finnish officials.
-On the other hand, cotton industry had faced difficulties everywhere in the western world due to intense competition.
-Hästö modernised the organisation structure dividing it into independent units according to product categories, but this did not bring the desired results.
-In 1976 Hästö started to be again increasingly involved in employers' associations, and became selected STK chairman in 1976, although he resisted his nomination at first.
-Although the new role presumably limited his possibilities at focusing on overcoming problems which Finlayson experienced at the time, the company started to recover.
-Hästö left the Finlayson manager position in 1978 after which he still worked as chairman of the board until 1979.
+Finlayson fell into difficulties during the oil crisis of 1973.
+Hästö blamed unfavourable Soviet trade agreements, signed under pressure from Finnish officials, although the cotton industry across the Western world was facing similar problems due to intense competition.
+Hästö restructured the organisation into independent units based on product categories, but this did not bring the desired results.
+In 1976 Hästö became increasingly involved again in employers' associations and was elected chairman of STK that year, although he had initially resisted his nomination.
+Although the new role presumably limited his ability to focus on Finlayson's problems, the company began to recover.
+Hästö is widely credited with contributing to the recovery from the late-1970s recession and to the so-called "Korpilampi spirit" of 1977, a period of broad consensus between government, employers and trade unions on economic policy.
+Hästö stepped down as manager in 1978 but continued as chairman of the board until 1979.